NedReidSoftwire/DevOps-Unit-2-Workshop/README.md

 **Roughly an hour to half an hour before lunch we’ll get everyone to give each other feedback.**
 - At this point, you should update your PR to contain all your latest changes, and provide a link to the PR to your PDE.
 - Your PDE will pass your PR to someone else, and pass you a link to someone else’s PR.
 - Download their code and run it on your machine.
-GitHub shows you how to do it here: [GitHub Guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/checking-out-pull-requests-locally)
+You will need to `git clone` their repository into a folder separate from your own.
 - Play their quiz - prepare some feedback!
     - Too easy?
 Too hard?
 Could use more questions?
 Fewer questions?
 Spotted a typo?
     - Leave the feedback on their PR.